groupofn/3Lisp.Ruby/README.txt

 This version of 3LispR -- including its editor, parser and processor -- was mostly tested only through Jun's idiosyncratic use.
 There may be many lurking surprises for you!

+Please use it and play with it and let me know if you want any improvemet anywhere.